-Our favorite overall pick right now is the Alienware Area 51m, a laptop with downright excessive hardware that's custom-built to empty your bank account as well as power any games you throw at the machine.
-Gamers looking for the best gaming experience for titles like Call of Duty: Modern Warfare, Star Wars Jedi: Fallen Order and Control should check this one out.
+The best gaming laptop right now is the Alienware Area 51m, a laptop with downright excessive hardware that's custom-built to empty your bank account as well as power any games you throw at the machine.

 Some of the other best gaming laptops include the petite and portable MSI GS65 Stealth Thin as well as the MSI GT75VR Titan, an expensive laptop known for its otherworldly keyboard and 4K display.
 We also have some smart budget options, like the Acer Nitro 5, listed for frugal folks.